-- Note 2: Relationship between transaction company and counterparty is classified into the following three categories (If transactions between parent company and subsidiaries or between subsidiaries refer to the same transaction, it is not required to disclose twice.
-For example, if the parent company has already disclosed its transaction with a subsidiary, then the subsidiary is not required to disclose the transaction; for transactions between two subsidiaries, if one of the subsidiaries has disclosed the transaction, then the other is not required to disclose the transaction.): - (1) Parent company to subsidiary. - (2) Subsidiary to parent company. - (3) Subsidiary to subsidiary. - Note 3: Regarding percentage of transaction amount to consolidated total operating revenues or total assets, it is computed based on period-end balance of transaction to consolidated total assets for balance sheet accounts and based on accumulated transaction amount for the period to consolidated total operating revenues for income statement accounts. - Note 4: In the sales to related parties, the price of work in progress is based on mutual agreement.
+Note 2: Relationship between transaction company and counterparty is classified into the following three categories (If transactions between parent company and subsidiaries refer to the same transaction, it is not required to disclose twice.

+For example, if the parent company has already disclosed its transaction with a subsidiary, then the subsidiary is not required to disclose the transaction; for transactions between two subsidiaries, if one of the subsidiaries has disclosed the transaction, then the other is not required to disclose the transaction.):

+- (1) Parent company to subsidiary. - (2) Subsidiary to parent company. - (3) Subsidiary to subsidiary. - Note 3: In the sales to related parties, the price of work in progress is based on mutual agreement.
 The price cannot be compared with regular sales due to a lack of similar counterparties.
 The price of materials and supplies is determined by adding the margin to the cost.
-The collection period to third parties is approximately 180 days after the end of each month while those to related parties are 45~120 days after the end of each month. - Note 5: The processing prices were determined in accordance with mutual agreements.
-The collection period to third parties is 60 to 90 days after the end of each month while those to related parties is 90 days after the end of each month. - Note 6: The transaction is sales from GRANDPLUS ENTERPRISES LTD. to CHAMPION BEYOND LIMITED, and the collection period is approximately 180 days after the end of each month. - Note 7: The transaction is sales from CHAMPION BEYOND LIMITED to FLEXIUM INTERCONNECT (KUNSHAN) INCORPORATION, and the collection period is approximately 180 days after the end of each month. - Note 8: The transaction is sales from CHAMPION BEYOND LIMITED to GRANDPLUS ENTERPRISES LTD., and the collection period is approximately 90 days after the end of each month. - Note 9: The transaction is sales from FLEXIUM INTERCONNECT (KUNSHAN) INCORPORATION to CHAMPION BEYOND LIMITED and the collection period is approximately 90 days after the end of each month. - Note 10: The transaction is sales from the Company to FOREVER MASTER LIMITED, and the credit term is approximately 180 days after the delivery. - Note 11: The transaction is sales from FOREVER MASTER LIMITED to FLEXIUM INTERCONNECT (KUNSHAN) INCORPORATION, and the credit term is approximately 180 days after the delivery. - Note 12: The transaction is sales from FLEXIUM TECHNOLOGY (SUZHOU) INCORPORATION to FLEXIUM INTERCONNECT (KUNSHAN) INCORPORATION, and the credit term is approximately 90 days after the end of each month.
+The collection period to third parties is approximately 180 days after the end of each month while those to related parties are 45~120 days after the end of each month. - Note 4: The processing prices were determined in accordance with mutual agreements.
+The collection period to third parties is 60 to 90 days after the end of each month while those to related parties is 90 days after the end of each month. - Note 5: The transaction is sales from GRANDPLUS ENTERPRISES LTD. to CHAMPION BEYOND LIMITED, and the collection period is approximately 180 days after the end of each month. - Note 6: The transaction is sales from CHAMPION BEYOND LIMITED to FLEXIUM INTERCONNECT (KUNSHAN) INCORPORATION, and the collection period is approximately 180 days after the end of each month. - Note 7: The transaction is sales from CHAMPION BEYOND LIMITED to GRANDPLUS ENTERPRISES LTD., and the collection period is approximately 90 days after the end of each month. - Note 8: The transaction is sales from FLEXIUM INTERCONNECT (KUNSHAN) INCORPORATION to CHAMPION BEYOND LIMITED and the collection period is approximately 90 days after the end of each month. - Note 9: The transaction is sales from FLEXIUM TECHNOLOGY (SUZHOU) INCORPORATION to FLEXIUM INTERCONNECT (KUNSHAN) INCORPORATION, and the collection period is approximately 90 days after the end of each month.